DexTrac-Inc/blocks/README.md

 - Update **networks.json** with block explorer api keys and rpc node details (name, ip address, ws/http ports)

 ## Running application
+Application can be run with any Python WSGI/ASGI HTTP Server.
+In this instance, application will be ran with Uvicorn.
 `python3.11 -m uvicorn main:app --host 0.0.0.0 --port 80`

 ## Examples